Kwan-Lab/kwan2012/README.md

 ———

 This data set contains in vivo calcium imaging data from 34 cortical neurons, including 16 pyramidal neurons, 10 PV-expressing neurons, and 8 SST-expressing interneurons.
-There is simultaneous spiking data from loose-patch recording.
+There is spiking data simultaneously recorded from the same cell with a glass pipette in the loose-patch configuration.

 ———